UltiRequiem/npm-card/README.md

 2. Edit [config.js](./config.js) to fit you

-3. Change the [package name](https://github.com/UltiRequiem/npm-card/blob/main/package.json#L2) with you name
+3. Change the [package name](https://github.com/UltiRequiem/npm-card/blob/main/package.json#L2) with your name

+4. Create a new [npmjs token](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-tokens-with-the-cli) and add it to the secrets of your fork as `NPM_TOKEN `

-4. Make a new Release
+5. Make a new Release

 Done!